RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Preferences.md

-This guide describes a way to set up application preferences through configuration files without even booting it up.
+This guide describes how to set up application preferences through configuration files without even booting it up.

 ### Locating preference files